danioropeza/data-structures-in-c-plus-plus/Trees/Array Binary Tree/README.md

 - Ancestor = index/2
 - Number of nodes = (2^N)-1

-These formulas just work if we start in index 1 of the array.
+These formulas just work if we start at index 1 of the array.

 <img src="../../images/array_binary_tree_example.jpg" width="80%" />

 Each is node is stored in a specific position of the array.
 Basically, this is an Array of Nodes.
 The implementation using Array is not good for deletion due to the nature of the Arrays, which makes it difficult to maintain the structure with this action.

-## Linked Lists operations and Time Complexity
+## Binary Trees operations and Time Complexity
 | Operation        | Time Complexity |
 | ---------------- | --------------- |
 | Insert           | O(n)            |